rahulpro2001/SEND-TEXT-TO-WHATSAPP-/README.md

 step 5
-enter the time first   hour and then minutes (remember always give 4 min gap from current time)
+enter the time first   hour and then minutes (remember always give 4 min gap maximum from current time)